Chaykumaruppu/Document-Deduplication-EGov/Doc/problem_statement.md

 Most existing systems address deduplication as a binary storage optimization problem, rather than as a semantic document management challenge.

-Objective
+->Objective

 The objective of this project is to design, implement, and deploy an intelligent document deduplication system for rural e-office archives that:

-Detects duplicate and near-duplicate documents using semantic similarity, not just exact matching
+1.Detects duplicate and near-duplicate documents using semantic similarity, not just exact matching

-Is robust to OCR errors, formatting variations, and minor edits
+2.Is robust to OCR errors, formatting variations, and minor edits

-Supports hierarchical deduplication at page, section, and document levels
+3.Supports hierarchical deduplication at page, section, and document levels

-Maintains a traceable document lineage graph for audit and compliance
+4.Maintains a traceable document lineage graph for audit and compliance

-Is deployable as a real-world application suitable for government use
+5.Is deployable as a real-world application suitable for government use

-Expected Impact
+->Expected Impact

 The proposed system aims to: